syncfusion-content/wpf-docs/wpf/Diagram/Nodes.md

 diagramModel.Nodes.Add(n)

+{% endhighlight  %}
 The node will be placed at the point: 50, 50.

-> _Note: To dynamically change the position of the node, specify the offset values and call the InvalidateMeasure() of the DiagramPage as follows:_
+> Note: To dynamically change the position of the node, specify the offset values and call the InvalidateMeasure() of the DiagramPage as follows:

+{% highlight c#  %}
 [C#]